jijoel/web-development-notes/git.md

     git reset --hard origin/master          (resets to the current origin/master commit) git pull

+To rewind a branch that you have pushed to a remote repository (on the master branch); in this case, rewind a master branch and put the changes into a new branch:

+    git push -f origin a3f0442_id_of_prior_commit:master   // rewinds the remote git reset a3f0442                                      // resets the local to that spot git stash
+    git checkout -b branch_name                            // switch to new branch git stash pop                                          // brings back files in new branch

 To stop tracking a file that is currently tracked: